aham-oudeis/Training/launch_school/OOP-RB120/lesson_one/Notes/inheritance.md

 __Inheritance__

-Inheritance is whena class __inherits__ behavior from another class.
-The class that is inheriting behavior is called the __subclass__ and the class it inherits from iis called the __superclass__.
+Inheritance is when a class __inherits__ behavior from another class.
+The class that is inheriting behavior is called the __subclass__ and the class it inherits from is called the __superclass__.

 We can use inheritance to extract common behaviors from classes that share that behavior and move it to a superclass.
-Like having a lot of common behaviors between arrays and hashes to the enumerable superclass.
+It's like having a lot of common behaviors between arrays and hashes to the enumerable superclass.

 __class inheritance__